-If you think there’s been an incident, please contact our team of User Support Specialists, who are specially trained to help (See below for more detail on how to do this).
+If you think there’s been an incident, please contact our team of User Support Specialists, who are specially trained to help (See below for more details on how to do this).

 The team will work with you to assess your enquiry, and if they determine that it is an incident, they will escalate to the relevant teams and initiate an incident response.

 The fastest way to get in touch with Accurx is via Live Chat, a live messaging function available directly from the Accurx website, or on your Manage Organisation page.